Gastritis signs, causes, and 5 effective natural remedies

 • Picrorhiza kurroa rhizomes is a medicinal plant traditionally used in Ayurvedic medicine for the treatment of digestive problems.
 According to a study, this remarkable plant could effectively heal stomach ulceration (in mice).
 (23)

 • Fresh cabbage juice is a common natural remedy for gastritis and peptic ulcers.
-It contains antioxidants and several vitamins, but the most prominent is "vitamin U" which has a role in the healing of the stomach lining.
+It contains antioxidants and several vitamins, but the most prominent is "vitamin U," which has a role in the healing of the stomach lining.
 (24) Another study found that cabbage juice, especially mixed with chlorella or kale, has significant anti-gastritis effects and can be used for a long time to prevent and treat gastric cancer and Gastritis.
 (25) (Ye-Ji Hong, 2013)

 5. Try fermented foods as probiotics